-- Park your car in a safe, well lit, level area. - Shut the engine off and remove the key from the ignition switch. - Make sure any remote start devices are properly disabled. - Always wear safety glasses. - Make sure the parking brake is applied until the vehicle is safely lifted and supported. - If using an automotive lift, be sure and utilize the factory specified lift points.
+- Park your car in a safe, well lit, level area. - Shut the engine off and remove the key from the ignition switch. - Make sure any remote start devices are properly disabled. - ALWAYS wear safety glasses. - Make sure the parking brake is applied until the vehicle is safely lifted and supported. - If using an automotive lift, be sure and utilize the factory specified lift points.
 Lifting a vehicle in an incorrect location can cause damage to the suspension/running gear. - When lifting a vehicle using a jack, always utilize the factory specified lift points.
 Lifting a vehicle in an incorrect location can cause damage to the suspension/running gear.
-Always support the vehicle with jack stands. - Always read and follow all safety information and warnings for the equipment you are using. - Always keep a readily accessible fire extinguisher in your garage or work area.
+ALWAYS support the vehicle with jack stands. - ALWAYS read and follow all safety information and warnings for the equipment you are using.